 To transplant your clones from rockwool or rooting plug/pellets to a growing medium and or hydroponically is covered below.

-Transplanting your marijuana into soil
+Transplanting your marijuana into the soil

 For preparation when transplanting cannabis into soil make sure you water your marijuana plants a good two days before.

-To make sure the soil is slightly moist come the day you would like to transplant.
+Make sure the soil is slightly moist come the day you would like to transplant.

 Do not make the mistake of letting your plants completely dry out.